 Say yes to these Thanksgiving veggie tray ideas!
-The turkey vegetable tray designs are kid friendly and so easy to make.
-Which turkey vegetable platter will you feature at your holiday meal?
+The turkey veggie tray designs are easy to make, and it's hard to say which turkey veggie tray is the cutest.
+Which turkey veggie platter will you create?

 Thanksgiving is pretty much my favorite holiday ever.
 My family spends several days celebrating it (we even have a Friday Thanksgiving No. 2, during which we dig into the leftovers with our family friends).

 We're exactly a week away from Thanksgiving day.
 I've been celebrating the holiday with the same couple dozen friends and family for as long as I can remember.